Short Annapurna Circuit Trek

 Strength Training

 • Strong legs help you walk through rough, uneven terrain for an extended period with less fatigue and aches.
-Likewise, a strong core and upper body help maintain posture and balance the weight distribution while carrying a heavy backpack.
+Likewise, a strong core and upper body help maintain posture and balance the body weight while carrying a heavy backpack.

 Recommended Strength Exercises